hack-technicolor/hack-technicolor/docs/Recovery.md

 You can read the [SysRq](https://en.wikipedia.org/wiki/Magic_SysRq_key) commands theory and their magic keys from Wikipedia.
 In short, you connect the serial console, wait for _"Starting the Linux kernel"_ message to appear and immediately press `Ctrl+Break` followed by `b+Enter` on your keyboard.
 This would cause the kernel to fail and trigger the next boot attempt.
 Repeat this thrice in a row and you will see it finally try booting from the inactive bank.

-#### Timed button action (DJN2130 Telstra Frontier Gateway)
+#### Timed reset button action

+This method tries force a bootfail through the hardware reset button.
+The technique tries to cause an abnormal reset process by depressing the reset button in a non-conventional or unexpected manner.

+Hardware reset normally requires the reset button to be depressed for a period of time and then released, after which the modem is left to go through its reset process.
+The bootfail technique tries to cause a failure by subsequently depressing the reset button in a particular sequence, which could consist of multiple presses of varying time periods.
+This bootfail technique is dependent on the hardware implementation of the modem and is independent of the firmware that may be installed.
+As a result, different model modems are likely to require different sequences to cause a bootfail.
+Once a bootfail technique is discovered the technique is replicated two more times so that three successive bootfails occur, which triggers the bank switch.

+The following provides two examples of different model modems:

+*DJN2130 Telstra Frontier Gateway*

 This is the button pressing sequence for the DJN2130 Telstra Frontier Gateway with `v17.2.0261-820-RA` loaded.
-Timing for different gateways may vary.

 The sequence is (Minutes:Seconds):